rahulmllvrp/tp/docs/DeveloperGuide.md

 3. If confirmed, the `ConfirmClearCommand` performs the actual data deletion
 4. If cancelled, the operation is aborted and no data is lost

+The commands `clear contacts` and `clear parties` work similarly, but just with different warning messages in step 1 that refer to what they are deleting (contacts for `clear contacts` and parties for `clear parties`).

 **Design Rationale:**
-- Destructive operations like `clear` are irreversible (even with undo, losing all data is risky)
+- Destructive operations like `clear all`, `clear contacts`, and `clear parties` can be fatal (even with undo, losing all data is risky)
 - Interactive confirmation with explicit yes/no response provides a strong safety net
 - The confirmation message clearly explains what will happen and how to proceed
 - User-friendly prompts reduce the chance of accidental data loss from typos or misclicks